vjhpe/options-responder/README.md

 # options-responder
-A SIP server that just responds to incoming OPTIONS requests.
+A SIP server that responds to incoming OPTIONS requests.

 ## Building
 This is a maven project.
 The source requires Java 11.